bpm-crafters/process-engine-api/examples/java-c7-remote/README.md

 ## Features in the example

-There are some features in the C7 adapter already.
+There are some features in the C7 remote adapter already.
 In addition, there are some features in the example:

 - AbstractSynchronousTaskHandler to complete external tasks in a synchronous way
 - In-Memory user task pool for retrieving infos about open user tasks